Ziqian-xia/Ziqian-xia.github.io/now.md

 - Machine Learning and Modelling
 Estimation of Solid Medical Waste Production and Environmental Impact Analysis in the Context of COVID-19: A Case Study of Hubei Province in China, *Plos One (Under review)*

+- Working Paper

+A systematic review and meta-analysis of psychological strategies to reduce food waste (Targeting Nature Food)

+Discontinuance in waste sorting behavior by the lens of Social Network and IoT (Targeting Resources, Conservation and Recycling )

+Information against inaction: IoT-based Intervention experiment on waste sorting behavior (Targeting Journal of Environmental Psychology)

 [Go to the Home Page]({{ '/' | absolute_url }})